Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- A Bachelor’s Degree in Management, XYZ University, Graduated May 2021.
+- Master of Science degree in marketing XYZ University, Graduated May 2021.

-- Relevant coursework: Market Research, Data Analysis, Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior

 Experience: